pavanpc/Events-Aggregator/README.md

   ###Future Data processing and its storage

   1. The raw events can be stored in <b>S3</b>.Its very easy when data is stored in s3.
   2. The data can be processed later using Hadoop/Map reduce jobs.
 Also we can store it as an external table in HIVE.
   3. We can do some useful analysis of this data using Map reduce jobs(hadoop/spark jobs) like client usage statistics, we can do user segmentations(if we also get client id along with events).
-These data can be sent as reports(simple csv would work) to clients so that clients can better insights into their business.
+These data can be sent as reports(simple csv would work) to clients so that clients can get better insights into their business.
-  4. With my past experience, storing data using <b>partitions like year,month.dat,hour (above spark code uses this approach to store data in files just like s3)</b> helps in data processing.
+  4. With my past experience, storing data using <b>partitions like year,month.day,hour (above spark code uses this approach to store data in files just like s3)</b> helps in data processing.
 For example <b>map reduce / Hive jobs</b>.
 Partitions helps in reducing search space.